probmods/dippl/lectures/03-enumeration.md

 ExploreFirst(binomial)
 ~~~

-This set of functions does indeed coroutine back and forth between the binomial computation and the 'randomness handling' functions.
+This set of functions does indeed go back and forth between the binomial computation and the 'randomness handling' functions to explore a possible execution of the program.
 However, it is only able to explore a single path through the computation....
-What we would like to be able to do is 'return' from the `sample` function *multiple times* with different values, to se what will happen.
-We can't do this by an ordinary function return; we need an explicit handle to the return context, that is we need to reify the *future of the computation* from the return point.
+We would like to be able to 'return' from the `sample` function *multiple times* with different values.
+If we could do so, we could try each value from the support to see what return values ultimately come from the computation.
+We can't do this by an ordinary function return, however; we need an explicit handle to the return context, that is we need to reify the *future of the computation* from the point that `sample` is called.
 Such a reified computation future is called a **continuation**.

 # Continuations